ianJStutor/whiteboard/README.md

 ### Description

 A relatively simple whiteboard application that interacts with mouse, touches, and pointer devices.
-Keyboard shortcuts change colors quickly or switch tools.
+Keyboard shortcuts change colors/pen width quickly or switch tools.
 When you're done, you can easily download your masterpiece as a png.

 This is built with vanilla JavaScript, my favorite flavor!